-ADJU 146 Special and Current Security Problems
+ADJU 146 Special and Current Security Problems (3 cr.)

-An analysis of special problem areas such as security education and training, community relations, white-collar crime, drug abuse, theft control, shop-lifting, document control, subversion and sabotage, protection of classified information and business espionage, labor problems, civil disturbances, natural and man-made disasters.
+An analysis of special problem areas such as security education and training, community relations, white-collar crime, drug abuse, theft control, shoplifting, document control, subversion and sabotage, protection of classified information and business espionage, labor problems, civil disturbances, natural and man-made disasters.
 Lect.
 3 hrs. per wk.

-ADJU 155 Assessment of the Correctional 13 cr.)
+ADJU 155 Assessment of the Correctional Process

+Process (3 cr.)
 (Corrections) The effectiveness of the courts, penal institutions, probation and parole agencies, and community based correctional facilities in improving and rehabilitating the offender will be assessed.
 Emphasis will be placed on evaluating standards for effective correctional institutions and programs.
 Lect.
-3 hrs. per
+3 hrs. per wk.

 ADJU 156 Corrections and the Community (3 cr.)
 (Corrections) The relationship of social norms to both conforming and deviant behavior.
 Emphasis on the rehabilitation aspects of criminals and their return to the community.
 Lect.
 3 hrs. per wk.

-ADJU 157 Assessment of Criminology
+ADJU 157 Assessment of Criminology (3 cr.)

-(Corrections) The nature and theories of criminal assessment including the techniques and tests used in assessing the behavioral and rehabilitative aspects of the criminal.
+(Corrections) The nature and theories of criminal assessment including the techniques and tests used in assessing the behavior and rehabilitative aspects of the criminal.
 Lect.
 3 hrs. per wk.

-ADJU 158 Introduction to Low Enforcement Photography
+ADJU 158 Introduction to Law Enforcement Photography (3 cr.)